kpahwa16/llm-cxr/README.md

-# Run the generate_eval.py that takes the generate_modified from  trainer.
+# Run the generate_eval.py with the appropriate arguments as defined in the file.
+This particularly that takes the functions from the generate_modified from trainer.
 This takes care of the probabilities being returned from the llm-cxr model.
 I have updated the files so that the output data frame has the generated text and the corresponding probabilities.

 # LLM-CXR: Instruction-Finetuned LLM for CXR Image Understanding and Generation